section-engineering-education/engineering-education/content/articles/getting-started-with-nuxt-3/index.md

 You can learn more about the [Nuxt Bridge here](https://v3.nuxtjs.org/getting-started/bridge/).

 #### Vue 3 and Vite support
-Nuxt 3 was designed to support Vue 3.
-Since Nuxt 3 is written in Vue 3, you can access features like the Composition API, improved module imports, and faster overall app speeds.
+Nuxt 3 was created to work with Vue 3.
+You can use features like the Composition API, enhanced module imports, and faster overall app speeds because Nuxt 3 is written in Vue 3.

 #### TypeScript
 Nuxt 3 is written in TypeScript for easier maintenance and built-in Typescript support.

 Nuxt 3 adopts TypeScript and ES Modules (ESM)to enhance the development experience.
 TypeScript will prevent runtime errors and enhance auto-completion.

 However, it's not a must to write your Nuxt 3 application in TypeScript (using JavaScript is fine and works as expected).
-You'll still be able to use Nuxt with no problems.
+You'll be able to use Nuxt 3 all the same with no problems.

 #### New file structure
-The `app.vue` file serves as the primary component of your Nuxt application.
-With Nuxt 3, the `pages/` directory is optional, and you can work with one page `app.vue`.
+The `app.vue` file act as the primary element of your Nuxt 3 application.
+The `pages/` directory is optional in Nuxt 3, and you can work with a single page, `app.vue`.
 Everything you add to `app.vue`, such as JavaScript and CSS, will be shared across all pages.

 #### Cross-platform support
 Over the years, JavaScript has come a long way, and there are now a number of platforms that use it.
 Nuxt 3 will run smoothly in any JS environment.
 This includes Node.js, Cloudflare Workers, and Deno.